Infinitode/Infinitode/README.md

 #### Latest changes:

+- First official release of Scriptify!
+Scriptify is an AI-powered writing tool with real-time audio transcription powered by OpenAI's Whisper models.
+Learn more from here: https://github.com/Infinitode/Scriptify.
 - Updated `Distributables` README for clearer information to users regarding our releases and signing of releases.
 - Updated `Dungen Dev` to version `1.1`!
 Dungen Dev 1.1 can handle more complex prompts and works well, especially on higher temperatures (0.7 <).
 This new version of Dungen Dev is available through our API and for free on Hugging Face Spaces: https://huggingface.co/spaces/InfinitodeLTD/Dungen-Dev
 - CRSD is now available on GitHub as well.
 Learn more here: https://github.com/Infinitode/CRSD